-The rest of the set veers and bounces off the zeal of the chaotic melting pot ‘A Lizard State’ – incorporating elements of jazz and rap, and showing he certainly knows his way around a guitar – from EP survivors, ‘The Noose of Jah City’ and ‘Bleak Bake,’ to a revamped remnant of Archy’s Zoo Kid alias, the brilliant high-point ‘Out Getting Ribs,’ threading his frank, hopeless theme of being “beaten down” through a simplistic, clean-toned guitar reminiscent of, but ultimately superior to, early Billy Bragg.
+The rest of the set veers and bounces off the zeal of the chaotic melting pot ‘A Lizard State’ – incorporating elements of jazz and rap, and showing he certainly knows his way around a guitar – from EP survivors, ‘The Noose of Jah City’ and ‘Bleak Bake,’ to a revamped remnant of Archy’s Zoo Kid alias, the brilliant high-point ‘Out Getting Ribs,’ threading his recurrently frank, hopeless theme of being “beaten down” through a simplistic, clean-toned guitar reminiscent of, though arguably superior to, early Billy Bragg.
 By the time the rumbling bassline of set-closer ‘Easy Easy’ comes around, chants of “Kruley!
 Kruley!” emerge in a small section of the crowd – sounding eerily similar to a drunken football chant – and continue for the duration of the song, with Krule thriving off this energy for an appropriately anarchic finale, followed by intimately jumping into the crowd.

 Truth be told, King Krule could be a face for your average disillusioned youth in Cameron’s Britain.
 But that voice is so much more: dark, deep and immediate – you get the sense it could speak for everybody here in this student-dominated crowd, too.